koushikchodraju/Happy-v2/README.md

 ### 💬 WhatsApp
 - **Send**: "Send a WhatsApp message to [Contact Name] saying [Message]"
-- ADA will confirm the message before sending.
+- HAPPY will confirm the message before sending.

 ### 🧊 3D CAD
 - **Prompt**: "Create a 3D model of a hex bolt."